-The Committee Members indicated they had reviewed the materials provided and as there were no questions or comments, Mr. Megna recommended that the proposal be advanced and recommended for approval by the full Board and the Finance Committee members approved the recommendation.
+The Committee Members indicated they had reviewed the materials provided and as there were no questions or comments, Mr. DiNapoli recommended that the proposal be advanced and asked for a motion to advance the proposal.
+A motion was made and seconded and the Finance Committee members approved the recommendation.